Table of Contents

 What Is An Audio Interface?

-Audio interfaces convert instrument and microphone signals into a format that your computer and software can understand.
+An audio interface converts instrument and microphone signals into a format that your computer and software can process.

-Although some interfaces connect to your computer using Thunderbolt, Firewire, or even Ethernet, USB audio interfaces are often the typical method.
+While some audio interfaces connect to your computer via Thunderbolt, Firewire, or Ethernet, USB connections are the most common due to their ease of use and widespread compatibility.

 Before You Buy